 Everyone has their own ideas about Couchsurfing, and there are as many opinions about how to be a good Couchsurfing guest or host as there are hosts and guests.
+Everyone has different Couchsurfing experiences.
 I’ve read posts saying that guests should offer up a few hours of their labor or buy things for their hosts.
 Others say that a guest on Couchsurfing is different than a guest anywhere else.
 Sort of along the lines that nobody should expect anything of a host or guest than offering and/or receiving a clean, safe place to stay and somewhere to clean yourself up.

 I fall somewhere in the middle on this.